 Children's literature is an important part of the Curriculum Resources Collection.
 The collection includes quality and comprehensive fiction, non-fiction and picture book collections.
 There is alo a growing collection of graphic novels.
 The collection includes recently published material but also literature published for children and young adults since the early twentieth century.

 To find materials in the Curriculum Resources Collection search the Library Catalogue and modify your search results to limit to Fisher Curriculum.

 The CSIRO has just announced permission for anyone to freely use, repost and transform the collection’s 4000+ high definition images and videos.
 The library represents more than six decades worth of environmental, industrial, agricultural and technological research images.
 This is a wonderful resouce for Teachers & students.
 Explore CSIRO Science Image now!

 The Fisher Library's Curriculum Resources Collection includes many award winning books for children and young adults.The collection coverage of material relating to science includes fiction, non-fiction, textbooks and practical material for the classroom.

 The following titles are some of the key science education journals in the Library collection.
 All of these titles are available online so you can browse and search for articles relevant to your research.
-Additional resources can also be located via CrossSearch and databases in the Library's Education Databases list.
+Additional resources can also be located via the library's CrossSearch and databases in the Library's Education Databases list.

 Use the Database A+ Education to search for journal articles, book chapters, conference proceedings and theses on your science education topic.